On completion of the course you will be able to:

 The course is divided into four blocks.
 Block One involves reading around a number of themes and considering the key literature and ideas associated with each.
 Blocks Two and Three are research, writing and development periods.
 The final block, Block Four, involves you in engaging with and evaluating the OERs of your peers, and synthesising the outcomes of your OER development in written form.

-In this block, you will be introduced to the course and its aims, and will read broadly around the course themes, participating in discussions and synchronous tutorials.
+In this block, you will be introduced to the course and its aims, and will read broadly around the course themes, participating in asynchronous and synchronous discussions and engaging in creative tasks.
 By the end of the block you will have decided on an area you would like to focus on for your position paper and OER.

 This is an independent research and writing block, during which you will research and write your position paper assignment, which forms the basis of content for your OER.
 Your tutor will be on hand to support this process.
 Your paper will be on a topic of your choice which is relevant to the course themes and the broad subject of “digital futures”

 During this block you will discuss, plan and develop learning resources for your peers, in the form of an OER based on your position paper topic.

 The final three weeks of the course will consist of students participating in and providing feedback on the OERs of their peers.
 During this period you will also begin to revise your OER for final submission.

 There are two assignments in this course:

 Position paper (40% of your final mark): You will write a position paper which extends the themes from Block 1 in a direction which is of personal or professional interest and relevance to you.